 There are several other activities located on the waterfront that are similar in nature to the above but are not located at the Nautical Centre and do not have offices on site:

 Blind Sailing Canada is a sailing club for the visually challenged with a variety of boats that are docked at our Marina Quay West location.
 (416-496-5089)

 Toronto Brigantine is a youth sail training organization that operates the 72-ft brigantine tall ships Pathfinder and Playfair.
 Both ships are docked at Marina Quay West in spring and fall except while on training sails.
 Refer to their web site for the ship sailing schedule.
 (416-596-7117)

 Abilities In Motion Disabled Kayaking provides specialized kayak programs for all ages and abilities, such as seniors and people with disabilities or special needs.
 (647-347-9467)

 Starlight Foundation Making Children Smile.
 Helping Families Cope

 Starlight Foundation families are given the opportunity to enjoy Toronto Harbour aboard a specially equipped Sea Ray power boat.

 Youth Boat Works

-Youth Boat Works is pleased to offer special programs on board a stunning historical hand-built Gig (pictured below).
+Youth Boat Works is pleased to offer special programs on board a stunning historical hand-built Gig.
 This replica of an 18th-century vessel is an ideal forum for corporate team building, club or organization group events.
 This impressive 38-foot boat requires as many as 13 people to work in harmony to both row and sail the craft.
 To learn more about the Gig's historical significance and the associated local and international events surrounding its success, please visit Youth Boat Works, Atlantic Challenge Canada and Atlantic Challenge International.